 Meet the Press from Alexander Street Press opens up a wealth of information to libraries by making over 1,500 hours of footage—the full surviving broadcast run to date—available online in one cross-searchable interface.
 Since its television premiere in 1947, Meet the Press has cemented its position as an institution in broadcast journalism.
 For the first time ever, network television’s longest running program—with its thousands of interviews, panels, and debates—is available via streaming online video.
 Now, students and scholars have unprecedented access to this treasure trove of material, including many episodes not seen since their original broadcast.

 Includes Newsreels, NBC News, Today Show, NBC Sports.
 Transcripts available for most videos.
-Download and embed videos in documents, presentations, etc.
+Download and embed videos in documents, presentations, etc. Try the NBC Learn resource guide

 Provides access to NBC's video archive, NBC News, Today Show, sports and 26 subject collections.
 Researchers may download playlists and video to insert in course-related materials.
 Partner content from Washington Post and others.